High Test DUI

 The jail time for a high test DUI, according to Ohio Revised Code §4511.19, will be a presumptive six months in jail.
 This includes and increase by 3 days on top of the mandatory term you will have to serve after the initial arrest.
 This means that you will either have to spend 6 days in jail or 3 days in jail and 3 days in a driver intervention program.
 The fines for such an offense will be a minimum of $375 and a maximum of $1,075.

 Along with the potential for extensive jail time and costly fines, you will likely receive a court license suspension of between 6 months and 3 years, along with an ignition interlock device to be installed in your car.
 You may also be sentenced to a probation term that could last up to five years, if the judge feels as though that is necessary.

 In Ohio, similar to many other states, we have what is called an "implied consent" law, which affects every driver in the state.
 All drivers in Ohio, when applying for and receiving a state driver's license, agree to submit to a chemical test of their blood, breath or urine if a law enforcement officers suspects the driver of being under the influence of drugs or alcohol.

 If you refuse to submit to such a test, your license will be suspended, effective immediately, and you will be required to attend a hearing in court.
 View our page on Driver's License Suspensions to learn more about the penalties administered by the Ohio Bureau of Motor Vehicles.

 Call (513) 339-6289 or send an online message to schedule a free and confidential consultation to go over your case with the Ohio DUI attorneys at Joslyn Law Firm today.
-In addition to working with people near their Columbus office location and the rest of Franklin County, the firm also represents individuals and families throughout Pickaway County, Madison County, Fayette County, Union County, Delaware County, Licking County and Fairfield County.
+In addition to working with people near their Cincinnati office location and the rest of Hamilton County, the firm also represents individuals and families throughout Clermont County, Greene County, Fayette County, Warren County, Butler County, Franklin County and Clinton County.